 Kava is well-known as one of the most popular ways to relax and people are using it to help with anxiety and insomnia.
 Although there are many different varieties of kava available on the market today, Vanuatu noble varieties are considered to be one of the best kava types for relaxation.

 Noble variety kava comes from Vanuatu – an island country located just off the coast of Australia – where it has been used as a recreational beverage for hundreds or even thousands of years.
+However, It’s not just Vanuatu that has the noble variety strains.
+Tonga and Fiji also have theirs.
 Noble varietal kavas are also known for their ability to help reduce stress, relieve pain and induce sleepiness after consumption.
 Also, these effects can last anywhere from three hours up until several days depending on how much you drank!

 If you’re looking for something a little more active than just sitting around sipping tea, then perhaps you should check out some local cocktails made using Kava instead.
 As a point of interest, they’re quite popular among Fijians who use them while socialising at parties or festivals (like: Lali-Lali).
 Here’s a great link for kava recipe ideas.